-Much later, in New Zealand, this need for a shift in models would finally be realised by moving disability support services from the Ministry of Health (MoH) to this new Ministry – Whaikaha - Ministry of Disabled People.
+In New Zealand, much later, this need for a shift in models would be realised by moving disability support services from the Ministry of Health (MoH) to this new Ministry – Whaikaha - Ministry of Disabled People.
 And the “Nothing about us without us" mantra would be central to its establishment.

 1983 to 1993: Hopeful signs and the Human Rights Act

 In 1983, early signs of hope appeared in Aotearoa New Zealand when the pan-disability Disabled Persons Assembly NZ external URL (DPA) was formed and controlled by and for disabled people.
 The same year parents with disabled children established the advocacy group Parent to Parent external URL .
 In 1987, People First external URL was formed and is led by people with learning (intellectual) disabilities.